-Each person in the relationship takes care of the other as an adult would caring for a child.
-There is often an expectation that the other person will make you “feel loved,” rather than knowing and feeling that you are love.
-Any love from your partner is a bonus and not a necessity.
-When we have to have another persons love to feel whole or complete, this can make us needy or clingy, expecting our partner to fulfil unmet needs.
+In an enmeshed situation, one or both partners takes care of the other, as an adult would care for a child.
+There is often an expectation that the other person will make you feel loved, rather than knowing and feeling that you are love.
+Any love from your partner ideally is a bonus to the love that you already feel for yourself and not a necessity.
+When we have to have another persons love to feel whole or complete, this can make us needy or clingy, as we expect our partner to fulfil our unmet needs.

 To discover more about relationships see: Love Now eCourse